edgriebel/rit-iste422-project-dirs/README.md

 ## Testing Responsibilities
-Clyde Geyer - EdgeFieldTest.java
+- EdgeFieldTest.java was done by Clyde Geyer
-Austin Clifton - EdgeTableTest.java
+- EdgeTableTest.java was done by Austin Clifton
-Daniel Kaszuba - EdgeConvertCreateDDLTest.java
+- EdgeConvertCreateDDLTest.java was done by Daniel Kaszuba
-Callum Smathers - EdgeConvertFileParserTest.java
+- EdgeConvertFileParserTest.java was done by Callum Smathers

 ## Testing Details
 - We've used Gradle 8.7 and JDK version 20.